maltoe/autoformatbot.ex/README.md

 ```

 Then configure `mix autoformatbot` to be run after each push to `master` and set the `GITHUB_TOKEN` environment variable.

+## Automating with Travis CI

+Please see [.travis.yml](.travis.yml) for a working Travis CI configuration.
+Make sure to specify the branches you want to run the Autoformatbot on.

 # License